laurentprudhon/frenchtext/README.md

 => 10 categories: 'Assurance', 'Banque', 'Bourse', 'Comparateur', 'Crédit', 'Forum', 'Institution', 'Presse', 'SiteInfo', 'Wikipedia'

-3) In each dataframe, the text blocks were additionnaly **SHUFFLED IN A RANDOM ORDER** to make it very difficult to reconstruct the original articles (safety measure to help protect the copyrights of the authors).
+In each dataframe, the text blocks were additionnaly **SHUFFLED IN A RANDOM ORDER** to make it very difficult to reconstruct the original articles (safety measure to help protect the copyrights of the authors).

 The results of this second step can be downloaded in the *config.datasets* directory, as dataframes serialized in the [feather format](https://arrow.apache.org/docs/python/ipc.html?highlight=feather#feather-format), in files named according to the 'DatasetFile' column of the datasets table.

 => 19 dataset files: 'assurance', 'banque', 'bourse', 'comparateur', 'crédit', 'forum', 'institution', 'presse-1', 'presse-2', 'presse-3', 'presse-4', 'presse-5', 'presse-6', 'siteinfo', 'wikipedia-1', 'wikipedia-2', 'wikipedia-3', 'wikipedia-4', 'wikipedia-5'

+### Dataset size

 The number of words in each text block was computed using the default french tokenizer from [spaCy](https://spacy.io/) v2.1.